-- Small-area games in practice / station-based practices / skill-focused drills - Only 15% of practice time should be spent on tactics with 85% of practice time spent on skills.
+- Small-area games in practice / station-based practices / skill-focused drills - Only 25% of practice time should be spent on tactics with 75% of practice time spent on skills. - Basic positional play and rules of the game can be introduced at the end of the season or prior to the start of the U11 regular season.
+Basic defensive-zone positioning, offside, icing, etc., can be introduced during the ice sessions prior to tryouts or after teams are selected.

-Section 3: Rationale for U7 Programming
+Section 3: Rationale for U9 Programming

-Benefits of Cross-Ice Hockey
+Benefits of Half-Ice Hockey

 At times, there can be concerns from parents about how small-area games may impact their child's hockey development, but we ask parents to trust the development experts.
 It is also important to remind parents that putting young players into a competitive environment too early will compromise their development.
 Children need to be placed into competitive situations that suit their age-appropriate abilities and parents need to be realistic about what children should be able to do all age levels.
-This is why Hockey Canada's long-term player development strategy is so important.
+This is why Hockey Canada's long-term player development model is so important.

-It is important to fully understand and appreciate the benefits of cross-ice hockey.
-The configuration of dividing the playing surface into cross-ice is a decision that has been made in consultation with experts in athlete development.
+It is important to fully understand and appreciate the benefits of half-ice hockey.
+The configuration of dividing the playing surface into half-ice is a decision that has been made in consultation with experts in athlete development.

-An overview of very simple statistics illustrates a number of advantages to the smaller-surface games model:
+An overview of very simple statistics illustrates a number of advantages to the small-area games model: